StanfordSNR/guardian-agent/README.md

 ---

 ## Installation
-Using SSH Guardian Agent requires installation **both on your local machine** (the one with your SSH private keys) and on each of the **intermediary machines** you want to securely forward SSH agent to (the machines on which you want to run an SSH client without having the keys on them). **No installation is required on the server side.**
+Using Guardian Agent requires installation **both on your local machine** (the one with your SSH private keys) and on each of the **intermediary machines** you want to securely forward `ssh-agent` to (the machines on which you want to run an SSH client without having the keys on them). **No installation is required on the server side.**